DefangLabs/defang-docs/docs/faq.md

 ### "invalid healthcheck: ingress ports require an HTTP healthcheck on `localhost`.

 - This message is displayed when `defang compose up` tries to deploy a service with an "ingress" port, if the service does not have a `healthcheck` which mentions `localhost`.
 Defang routes a load balancer to your service's ingress ports, and the loadbalancer needs to be able to check the health of the service.
-Two solve this issue, ask yourself these two questions:
+To solve this issue, ask yourself these two questions:

 1. Should my service be public?
 It's common to declare your container's ports using the Compose file "shorthand" syntax (`1234:1234`).
 This syntax can be understood as `[HOST:]CONTAINER`.
 If your service is not intended to be public, you do not need to declare a HOST port.
 For example: